 What's the Conflicts Resolution programme all about?

-On-going human – kea conflict is a challenge which is imperative to solve.
+On-going human–kea conflict is a challenge that is imperative to solve.
 Whilst there is conflict, there is the potential for negative perceptions of the species to be generated and retained and kea to be illegally killed.
 Kea are a fully protected species, endemic to the South Island of NZ and to harm or remove kea from an area without a permit, is illegal.

 Do you have a problem with kea?